mmesofavoured/alx-project-0x00-setup/README.md

 TypeScript interfaces are used to strongly type component props.
 The `PillProps` interface is defined in the `interfaces` directory and reused across components to ensure type safety and reusability.

+## Button Component

+A reusable Button component was created that accepts dynamic text and styles via props.
+Multiple button sizes and shapes are rendered on the Landing page to demonstrate component reusability and flexibility.